-If you want to get your money from A to B in these modern times, a payment or money transfer app is likely your best bet.
+If you want to get your money from A to B, a payment or money transfer app is likely your best bet.
 While PayPal is still extremely popular, several other apps allow you to easily send money to family and friends or pay for goods.
-These are the best apps worth downloading.
+These are the best money transfer apps worth downloading.

-There are a few things you should look for or look at when deciding which app to use.
+Before sending money to your bestie, there are a few things you should look for when deciding which of these convenient money transfer apps to use.

 - Usability: One of the first things you’ll want to look for is usability and app design.
 If the app is clunky, hard to manage, not available everywhere, or not very user-friendly, your friends and family won’t want to use it.
 That’s one area where Venmo really shines.